 The August complaint alleged that National Grid did not follow the required procedures to notify or educate the public about the pipeline or consider the impact of the pipeline on communities of color.
 Furthermore, DEC failed to review the environmental impact of the pipeline, including the disproportionate impact it would have on communities of color, in violation of state law and Title VI.

 In particular, DEC did not review phases 1-4 when it reviewed the environmental impact of the Greenpoint LNG facility separately, which breaks from its direct precedent when reviewing such projects in predominantly white communities.
-Phases 1-4 of the pipeline are completed and currently transporting fracked gas through the Brownsville, Ocean Hill, Bushwick, East Williamsburg and Williamsburg neighborhoods, which are predominantly Black and Latinx.
+Phases 1-4 of the pipeline is completed and currently transporting fracked gas through the Brownsville, Ocean Hill, Bushwick, East Williamsburg, and Williamsburg neighborhoods, which are predominantly Black and Latinx.
 These areas have the highest rates of asthma in the city and lower life-expectancy rates than the rest of the city, due in part to local health disparities caused by pollution.

 The Greenpoint portion of the pipeline and project has already been halted.
-According to demographic data, Greenpoint has the largest proportion of white population compared to the other neighborhoods impacted by this project.
+According to demographic data, Greenpoint has the largest proportion of the white population compared to the other neighborhoods impacted by this project.